Ninja Gaiden: Ninja Gaiden II

 An enhanced version of Ninja Gaiden II was released for the PlayStation 3, titled Ninja Gaiden Sigma 2.
-A PlayStation Vita version, titled Ninja Gaiden Sigma 2 Plus, was released in 2013.
+Another updated version, titled Ninja Gaiden Sigma 2 Plus, was released in 2013 for the PlayStation Vita.
+An Unreal Engine 5 remaster that combines features from the original game and Sigma 2, titled Ninja Gaiden II Black, was simultaneously announced and released on January 23, 2025, for PlayStation 5, Windows and Xbox Series X/S.

-Ninja Gaiden 3 and Razor's Edge
+Ninja Gaiden 3

 Although series director Tomonobu Itagaki left shortly after the release of Ninja Gaiden II, Tecmo Koei still owned the franchise and planned to instigate developments of another title, with a newly restructured Team Ninja.
 This title was revealed as Ninja Gaiden III at the Tokyo Game Show 2010.
 Information about the game in the coming months revealed that the new director, Yosuke Hayashi, would be taking the series to new directions, including the addition of "resistance" in cutting through enemies.
 Later, at the E3 2011, the game was unveiled as Ninja Gaiden 3.
 Changes to gameplay included removing dismemberment, replacing the roll with a new "slide" maneuver, and a "kunai climb" technique that would allow Ryu to scale certain walls.
 Tecmo Koei released the game on March 20, 2012, for both the PlayStation 3 and Xbox 360.

 An expanded version of the game titled Ninja Gaiden 3: Razor's Edge was released later on November 18 of the same year for the Wii U. In early 2013, Razor's Edge was released for the PlayStation 3 and Xbox 360 as well.